 - Your abdominal muscles may feel weak

-- There may be redness, bruising, and swelling in the area of the muscle strain.
+- If you strain (pull) the muscle, there may be redness, bruising, and swelling in the area of the muscle strain.

-- Chronic coughing and sneezing can cause a strain in the obliques.
+- Chronic coughing and sneezing can strain the obliques.

-- Golfers, tennis players, and batters in baseball can strain the obliques when players swing with arms extended and twisting at the waist.
+- Golfers, tennis players, and batters in baseball can strain the obliques when swinging with arms extended and twisting at the waist.

 - Baseball pitchers shot putters, javelin throwers, and bowlers strain the muscle when twisting, pushing off, and extending the arm while throwing.